 How to make a request

-In order to obtain a copy of your medical file or your child medical file you must make a written request by filling out the following authorization form online,
+In order to obtain a copy of your or your child's medical records, you must submit a written request by completing the online authorization form.

 This form can be sent by mail, fax, email at the following address [email protected]